devnulli/EvlWatcher/README.md

 # Sooo.
 Damn you CoVid-19 ...
 Announcing a beta release of the new version (v2.0 beta) for ~~2020-07-01~~ 2020-12-01

+# Testing has begun, please check out the open pull requests.

 So, this is about time this thing gets new paint applied.
 After I almost abandoned this, I got a lot of questions when and how a new release of this "beauty" will be done.